Prehistoric Ethiopia: Neolithic Revolution

-During the Late Stone Age in 9000 BCE, there were at least two bladelet-making archeological cultures in Greater Ethiopia: the Wilton culture (small stone blades) and the Hargeistan (long obsidian bladelet).
-Humans associated with these cultures were semblance of "Afro-Mediterranean", while there is no Khoisan and Negroid population in the region.
+During the Late Stone Age in 9000 BC, there were at least two bladelet-making archeological cultures in Greater Ethiopia: the Wilton culture (small stone blades) and the Hargeistan (long obsidian bladelet).

 It is unclear whether or not these people transitioned to animal husbandry until their successors.
 Rock paintings of human and animal figures in Hararghe region and Eritrea illustrate the domestication of cattle and crafting of pottery, hand axes, hoes, and grinding stones.
 This suggests that by the late third millennium BC, rudimentary agriculture commenced in many parts of western Ethiopia.
 There is evidence of stone hand tools, blade instruments, and drawings in the limestone caves found in Dire Dawa.
 Recent findings suggest that crafting was introduced to Ethiopia from Sudan via the Blue Nile Valley.

-The early inhabitants of Ethiopia began domesticating grains during the Chalcolithic Age (6200–3000 BCE).
+The early inhabitants of Ethiopia began domesticating grains during the Chalcolithic Age (6200–3000 BC).
 The development of plough-based agriculture may imply the domestication of cattle around the same time.
-By the Early Bronze Age (3000 BCE), animals such as cattle, sheep, goats, and donkeys were being domesticated.
+By the Early Bronze Age (3000 BC), animals such as cattle, sheep, goats, and donkeys were being domesticated.